johndoex1/FTPBruter/README.md

 # About FTPBruter 1.0
-Brute forcing tool for a FTP server.
+Brute forcing tool for FTP server.
 FTPBruter can work in any OS if they have and support Python 3.

-# Features
+# Feature
  * Brute force a FTP server with a username or a list of usernames (That's all).

 # Install and Run on Linux